GoldenbergLab/lab-helper-codes/guides/aws/s3-tasks/README.md

 ```

 2. Click the **Upload** button, and you should be able to select all the above
 files from (1) and drag-and-drop into the modal window.
+IMPORTANT: **if you don't drag and drop, AWS WIll NOT upload your folders.
+That means any img/, jspsych/, etc will not be in the bucket, resulting in a broken website.**
 3. Confirm that the files are correct and click **Upload**.

 ## Update bucket to host task